-As I mentioned earlier, proXPN is headquartered in the Netherlands, meaning that it is not a member of the five eyes network and therefore, significantly more secure from government interference than say a U.S. based VPN provider.
+As I mentioned earlier, proXPN is headquartered in the Netherlands, a member of the nine eyes alliance and therefore, significantly more open to government interference than a VPN provider in a country not party to the alliance.

 With regards to their available protocols, proXPN is fairly limited and only allows their users to connect using OpenVPN and PTPP.